jordi-fernandez/Dac7Corrections/README.md

 - Ones named as `Modificacion_XX_salida.csv` containing the updated activity data and the original fiscal data
 - Ones names as `Borrado_XX_salida.csv` containing the original data

-Both files containing the codes as required for the Spanish Tax Authority tax web portal when the csv files generated can be imported.
+Both files containing the codes required for the Spanish Tax Authority DAC7 web portal where the csv files generated can be imported.